-The challenge: Ensure students have access to reading materials at home
+Ensure students have access to reading materials at home

 When the COVID-19 pandemic forced districts around the United States to go remote for the first time in March 2020, Misty Cates, a curriculum specialist at Greenfield USD, knew keeping her students engaged and reading would be important.

 Familiar with Renaissance, Cates and her colleagues knew that while their students loved reading books and reaching their Accelerated Reader goals, it would be difficult to provide students with the same level of access to reading materials at home.
 Supervised trips to local libraries and book drop-offs helped when the school buildings first closed in the district, but there needed to be more.
 After all, those at Greenfield USD (like most of us) figured students would be back after spring break.

 When it became clear that wasn’t going to be the case, Cates connected with Laurel Sarmento, her Renaissance Account Representative, and talked through some of her options.
 That’s when myON popped up as a digital reading complement to Accelerated Reader.
 Students could choose from thousands of digital books, almost all with an Accelerated Reader quiz, and read each on their own devices—no matter the learning environment.
 It was the digital equivalent of each student having personal access to multiple school libraries in their own home!
 Plus, students could jump from myON to Accelerated Reader and their data would follow them.

 It was the digital equivalent of each student having personal access to multiple school libraries in their own home!